 SOLUTION!
 Drink sparkling wine out of a regular ol' wine glass.
 Champagnes and other sparkling wines are, after all, wines made from wine grapes, not some completely separate beverage.
 Some wine pros recommend Chardonnay-style white wine glasses for Chardonnay-based sparkling wines (blanc de blancs) and Burgundy-style glasses (with wider bowls) for Pinot Noir-based bubbles.
 But, ugh, this seems unnecessarily persnickety.
 Anything with a tulip shape (to capture expanding aromas) will work just fine.
 Incidentally, this means the coupe isn't ideal either.

 But the good news is you need not feel like an unsophisticated clodpoll for sipping sparkles from a standard wine glass at your holiday party.
-You should be congratulated on your good sense and sophisticated taste -- you’re probably enjoying the wine more.
+Indeed, you should be congratulated on your good sense and sophisticated taste -- plus, you’re probably enjoying the wine more.

 Now, let's take a look at 18 Easy Recipes That Prove Champagne Pairs With Almost Everything.